Interview by Meritxell Rosell

 Known for her relentless techno Dj sets and productions, which have taken her to the most renowned clubs and festivals around the world, Dasha Rush has also developed a career pursuing more experimental needs, which have also taken myriad forms.
 From live sets, installations, audiovisual shows and dance performances, she’s also been closely involved with Raster-Noton, the legendary minimal experimental record label where she released her full-length album Sleepstep in 2015.

-In Les Territories Ephemeres (2018) and ZONE05 (2019), Dasha brings her interest and influences of dance and theatre, from the time she lived in Paris and was actively involved in those scenes in the city.
-Les territories Ephemeres the piece aims to interpret the fragility of our memory and relativity of perception through an experimental theatrical performance, combining AV art, dance, real-time generated visuals, electronic music and abstract poetry.
-Together with butoh dancer Valentin Tszin and Stanislav Glazov.
+In Les Territories Ephemeres (2018) and ZONE05 (2019), Dasha brings her interest and influences of dance and theatre from the time she lived in Paris and was actively involved in those scenes in the city.
+Les territories Ephemeres the piece aims to interpret the fragility of our memory and relativity of perception through an experimental theatrical performance, combining AV art, dance, real-time generated visuals, electronic music and abstract poetry, together with dancers Valentin Tszin and Stanislav Glazov.
 The piece also reflects on how different types of art are preserved, both in the physical and mental realms.

-In her most recent project, Dasha Rush goes a step beyond memory and perception delving in the depths of the brain itself.
-In Aurora Cerebralis (2019) she teams up with digital artist Alex Guevara to create an audiovisual representation of the inside of the human brain, trying to understand the most profound parts of human consciousness by creating a galaxy of firing neurons.
-The soundscape is designed to disconcert us with asynchronicities…like in Tarkovsky’s films, where we never know if what the character’s experience is a state of mind, a dream or pure reality.
+In her most recent project, Dasha Rush goes a step beyond memory and perception, delving into the depths of the brain itself.
+In Aurora Cerebralis (2019), she teams up with digital artist Alex Guevara to create an audiovisual representation of the inside of the human brain, trying to understand the most profound parts of human consciousness by creating a galaxy of firing neurons.
+The soundscape is designed to disconcert us with synchronicities like in Tarkovsky’s films, where we never know if the character’s experience is a state of mind, a dream or pure reality.

 When meeting in person, Dasha Rush’s eyes spark with a child’s curiosity, like a pair of wide lenses open to the magnitude of infinite possibilities.
 And the sincere assertiveness and certainty to keep researching and bringing to life all these imagined environments layered with techno, visual explorations and performative art.